RaftLib/RaftLib/README.md

 make && make test
 sudo make install
 ```
-NOTE: The default prefix in the makefile is
+NOTE: The default prefix in the makefile is:
 ```
 PREFIX ?= /usr/local
 ```
+Feel free to substitute your favorite build tool.
+I use Ninja and make depending on which machine I'm on.
+To change out, use cmake to generate the appropriate build files with the -Gxxx flag.

 ###Citation
 If you use this framework for something that gets published, please cite it as: